-Who doesn’t look a good meatball?
-Or course there are our Italian Meatballs, Swedish Meatballs, even Asian Shrimp Balls, but these Mexican Meatballs are so full of delicious Mexican flavors, the give all the other meatballs of the world a run for their money!
+Who doesn’t love a good meatball?
+Or course there are our Italian Meatballs, Swedish Meatballs, and even Asian Shrimp Balls, but these Mexican meatballs are so full of vibrant flavors, they give all the other meatballs of the world a run for their money!
 And they are really a snap to prepare!

 Albondigas have been around for a long time, like centuries.
 Their history is a little uncertain, but one thing is very certain: these incredible balls of deliciousness are not difficult to make, we promise, but they are exploding with flavor.